nicolasdao/graphql-schemax/README.md

 - Composition: Reuse the same base object in inputs or types.
 - Separation of concerns: Isolate your domain in modules and merge them later.
 - Inspection: Easily traverse the schema tree.
-- Leaner: Define GraphQL types, enums and inputs on-the-fly instead of having to define them explicitly.
+- Leaner: Define GraphQL types, enums and inputs on-the-fly (_anonymous types_) instead of having to define them explicitly.

 This package works with both ES6 modules and CommonJS and contains no dependencies.